bitembassy/home-node/README.md

 # Connect via Tor, comment if you prefer to connect directly
 proxy=127.0.0.1:9050

+# No incoming connections (requires port forwarding or an hidden service)
 nolisten=1

 # For faster sync, uncomment and set according to available memory.
 For example, with 8GB memory, something like dbcache=5000 might make sense.
 Check total memory with `free -m`.